SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 - Does this classification bare resemblance to the commonly used tags ?
 - Can Machine Learning help define a new classification ?

-## state of the art du game classification
+## State of the art du game classification

 C'est très très le texte